 Immersive was a fantasic place to cut my teeth as a software engineer and architect.
 I learned to consider software architecture choices very carefully to ensure an easy to understand, maintainable codebase.
 I expanded my knowledge of numerous languages and technologies.
 I helped remove a third party library from an upcoming fork of the company's product, saving them a considerable amount in licensing fees, added a new hydraulic excavator to the company's primary mining simulation product, and assisted in the development of a cutting edge new virtual reality product for the construction industry.
 I also instituted process changes that ensured a smoother, more efficient development workflow.

 Definitiv is a small company with big goals.
 Compared to Immersive, things are much more "green field".
 I've had the opportunity to make major decisions about software architecture and deployment/integration systems.
 Definitiv's software performs some impressively complex calculations, and the stakes are high; get something wrong and people don't get paid correctly.
 Subsequently, I've learned much at Definitiv about automated testing and continuous integration.
-So far, I've implemented a system for automatically filling rosters based on employee availability, implemented complex payroll calculations that require processing large amounts of historical data in a performant manner, and planned and deployed high availability cloud based software solutions.
+At Definitiv I implemented complex payroll calculations that require processing large amounts of historical data in a performant manner, and planned and deployed high availability cloud based software solutions.

 I was a Scout for many years.
 I really enjoyed it.
 It helped me develop social and leadership skills and gave me a deep appreciation of nature and my community.
 Now that I'm older, I like to assist the local Scout group in their activities, so that other children can have the opportunities that were afforded to me.
 Plus, it's a great excuse to go camping.
 I still get the itch to go out once in a while and enjoy a few days of a more relaxing lifestyle.